Peeragogy/peeragogy-handbook/en-md/stuck.md

-Knowing how to make good use of "weak ties" is often seen as a strength.
+**Definition**: Knowing how to make good use of "weak ties" is often seen as a “personal strength”.

 > **Nancy Darling**: [S]trong and weak ties tend to serve different
 > functions in our lives.
 When we need a big favor or social or